1984

 puts them in a completely new context."[21]

-Some of the sounds on Master And Servant - such as the whip effect -
+Some of the sounds on Master and Servant - such as the whip effect -

 are based on Daniel Miller standing in the studio hissing and spitting